ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ![](photo_manifest_mf.png)

-## Classes.dex mismatch situation
+## Classes.dex mismatch situation - builds 1.0.1 & 1.0.2

-Owing to import mapping issues there is still a mismatch between Classes.dex files = Play Store version has 636 Bytes more than compiled one.
+Owing to import mapping issues there is a mismatch between Classes.dex files = Play Store versions of 1.0.1 & 1.0.2 have 636 Bytes more than compiled ones.

 There is indeed the import of _it.ministerodellasalute.immuni.HowitworksDirections instead of it.ministerodellasalute.immuni.HomeDirections_ in generated FaqActivityDirections.java and HowitworksDialogFragmentDirections.java, that leads to missing method calls.